tuxtof/labs/calm/alm/calm_workshop_alm.rst

 Operations
 ==========

 Every deployed application must be monitored and managed.
-Figure 4 shows some of the important parts in this operations process.
+The figure below shows some of the important parts in this operations process.

 .. figure:: http://s3.nutanixworkshops.com/calm/alm/image13.png